Philanthropy and activism of Madonna: Selected examples

-In the early 2015, Madonna raised her voice against the Baga massacre in Nigeria.
+In early 2015, Madonna raised her voice against the Baga massacre in Nigeria.
 During her Rebel Heart Tour that year, Madonna paid tribute to the victims of the Paris attacks by Islamists, and gave an impromptu performance at Place de la République singing acoustic versions of her songs "Ghosttown", "Like a Prayer", and a cover of John Lennon's "Imagine".
 Christopher Bergland, said of the performance, "the fact one of the most famous people in the world, has the balls to sing... publicly on a street corner in Paris... should be inspiration to all of us to keep doing what we love to do".

 She joined the Black Lives Matter movement, posting numerous threads, and she also encouraged her followers to donate to the George Floyd Memorial Fund.
 She later took the opportunity to assist in a London protest in June 2020.
 Commenting about her attendance, Amy Mackelden, an editor of Harper's Bazaar said she "was ... instantly recognizable" and "her support of the protest seemed to buoy the spirits of fellow protestors".
 Madonna shared a photo of the 2019 Amazon rainforest wildfires along with a caption.
 By 2022, Madonna had joined the digital campaign led by Global Citizen called "Stand Up for Ukraine", which appealed for donations and other forms of support to those affected by the Russo-Ukrainian War.
 She invited her audience to support the cause and posted a link to Global Citizen article "9 Meaningful Ways You Can Help Ukraine".
 She also shared a cover of "Your Song" in the style of a "living room season".